Tilt-driven antiferroelectricity in PbZrO$_3$

-{\em Trilinear model.} As can be seen from Eq.~\eqref{rp_1d}, $E_{\rm rp}$ is manifestly a \emph{trilinear} function of the mode amplitudes, which suggests some close connection to the model of Ref.~\citenum{Iniguez14}.
-Indeed, as we identified above, $\Sigma$-, $R$- and $S$-point distortions are largely comprised of, respectively, $P_y=Q_\Sigma\cos(qx)$, $\phi_y=Q_R$ and $\phi_x=Q_S\sin(qx)$, where $q=\pi/(\sqrt2a_0)$ is the modulation wavevector.
+As can be seen from Eq.~\eqref{rp_1d}, $E_{\rm rp}$ is manifestly a \emph{trilinear} function of the mode amplitudes, which suggests some close connection to the model of Ref.~\citenum{Iniguez14}.
+Indeed, as we identified above, $\Sigma$-, $R$- and $S$-point distortions are largely comprised of, respectively, $P_y=Q_\Sigma\cos(qx)$, $\phi_y=Q_R$ and $\phi_x=Q_S\sin(qx)$, where $q=\pi/(\sqrt2a_0)$ is the modulation wavevector, $a_0$ is the lattice constant of the cubic unit cell.
 Using this in Eq.~\eqref{rp_1d} we obtain $\langle E_{\rm rp}\rangle=-(W^*q/2)Q_\Sigma Q_RQ_S$, thus recovering the trilinear $\Sigma$--$R$--$S$ coupling described in Ref.~\citenum{Iniguez14}.
-After converting to the unit conventions of Ref.~\citenum{Iniguez14}, we obtain a coupling energy between $\Sigma$, $R$ and $S$ modes amounting to 63.3~meV per 5-atom formula unit (f.u.); this compares well with their value of 48.4~meV/f.u.
-To further substantiate our arguments, we have performed a similar lattice-dynamical study as in Ref.~\citenum{Iniguez14}, this time focusing on the long-wavelength regime near the zone center.
-The resulting three-band model (Supplementary Material 6 \cite{SM}) reproduces the main signature of the tendency towards incommensuration in PZO, i.e., the crossover (as a function of $\phi_y$) to a negative dispersion regime of the polar branch, driven by the rotopolar coupling.
+After converting to the unit conventions of Ref.~\citenum{Iniguez14}, we obtain a coupling energy between $\Sigma$, $R$ and $S$ modes amounting to 63.3~meV per 5-atom formula unit (f.u.); this compares well with their reported value of 48.4~meV/f.u.

-{\em Continuum functional.} To make the above arguments more quantitative, we construct an LGD functional that incorporates the main physical ingredients discussed so far (see Supplemental Materials 3, 4 \cite{SM} for details),
+{\em Continuum functional.} To make the above arguments more quantitative, we construct an LGD functional that incorporates the main physical ingredients discussed so far \cite{SM},

-Here, $F_\text{hom}^*(\mathbf{P},\bm\phi)$ is the 8th-order expansion with respect to homogeneous $\bf P$ and $\bm\phi$, obtained via a least-square fitting to the first-principles energy landscape of PZO at fixed strain; its description of the metastable phases ($<3$~meV/f.u., see Tab.~\ref{Tab:Energies} and Supplemental Material 3) is essentially exact.
-The remaining terms in Eq.~\eqref{Eq:Landau} are specific to the $Pbam$ phase, defined by the correlation coefficients, respectively for the polarization ($G^*$), the longitudinal ($D_{11}$) and the transverse ($D_{66}$) tilts, and rotopolar coupling ($W^*$).
+Here, $F_\text{hom}^*(\mathbf{P},\bm\phi)$ is the 8th-order expansion with respect to homogeneous $\bf P$ and $\bm\phi$, obtained via a least-square fitting to the first-principles energy landscape of PZO at the $Pm\bar3m$ lattice parameters (the fixed-strain approach is justified for the purposes of this Letter, which will be shown below); its description of the metastable non-modulated phases observed {\em ab initio} is essentially exact ($<3$~meV/f.u., see Tab.~\ref{Tab:Energies} and Supplemental Material 3 \cite{SM}).
+The remaining terms in Eq.~\eqref{Eq:Landau} are specific to the $Pbam$ and other modulated phases of PZO, defined by the correlation coefficients for the polarization ($G^*$), for the longitudinal ($D_{11}$) and the transverse ($D_{66}$) tilts, and by the rotopolar coupling ($W^*$).